AdobeDocs/experience-manager-65.en/help/assets/asset-insights.md

 title: Asset Insights
 description:  Learn how the Asset Insights feature lets you track user ratings and usage statistics of images that are used in third-party websites, marketing campaigns, and Adobe's creative solutions.
 contentOwner: AG
-role: "Business Practitioner, Administrator"
+role: Business Practitioner, Administrator
-feature: "Asset Insights,Asset Reports"
+feature: Asset Insights,Asset Reports
 ---

 # Asset Insights {#asset-insights}